shadoxxhd/steamworkshopdownloader/README.md

 ## USAGE

-Download the release, extract and run "downloader.exe".
+Download and run "downloader.exe".
 Enter one or more workshop URLs, then press "Download".

-The files will be downloaded to the `steamcmd/steamapps/workshop/content/<appID>/<workshop ID>` folder by default.
+The files will be downloaded to the `steamcmd/steamapps/workshop/content/<appID>/<workshop ID>` folder (relative to the executable) by default.

 Collections are also supported now.